 Violations of the AUC Code of Academic Ethics will result in cases being filed with the Academic Integrity Committee (AIC).
 The AIC meets regularly throughout the semester to hear reported violations.
 Once a case is filed, a hold is placed on student records, preventing registration and withdrawal from the course.
 Holds remain in place until the case and all requisite sanctions are completed.

-Possible Sanctions or Penalties
+Appeals, Possible Sanctions and Penalties

 A note to students: Should you ever be asked by employers or other institutions (for study abroad or graduate school applications) if you had disciplinary or academic violations, you are required to answer truthfully.
 Failure to be honest would be considered a fabrication of application and could result in dismissal if the truth was ever discovered.